Removal of Tribal Nations to Oklahoma

-The Shawnees and Delawares ceded lands in Missouri for land in Kansas.
+The Shawnee and Delaware ceded lands in Missouri for land in Kansas.

 The Kaskaskia and Peoria ceded lands in Illinois and Missouri.

-The small tribes of Stockbridge, Munsee, Brotherton, and New York Oneida ceded lands.
-These tribes in particular relocated in the northeast corner of Indian Territory.
+The small nations of Stockbridge, Munsee, Brotherton, and New York Oneida ceded lands.
+These nations in particular relocated in the northeast corner of Indian Territory.

 The Piankashaw and Wea in Illinois and Missouri ceded lands.

-The Quapaw of Arkansas concluded a treaty that removed the tribe to Indian Territory, located in the extreme northeast corner bordering Kansas and Missouri.
+The Quapaw of Arkansas concluded a treaty that removed the nation to Indian Territory, located in the extreme northeast corner bordering Kansas and Missouri.

 The Illinois Kickapoo removed to Kansas.

-The Ottawas of Ohio concluded a treaty that ceded land and requires removal.
+The Ottawa of Ohio concluded a treaty that ceded land and requires removal.

 A treaty required the Caddo of Louisiana to remove beyond the limits of the United States.
 They are virtually left landless, ultimately migrating into the Republic of Texas.